verma-shubham01/Speed-Detector-using-CNN/VehicleSpeedDetection/README.md

 ### Description:

-VISD extracts vehicle information like License Plate number, Manufacturer and colour from a video and provides this data in the form of a CSV file.
-VISD can also perform vehicle speed detection on a video.
-VISD extracts vehicle information by performing vehicle detection, license plate detection ,logo detection and color detection on frames extracted from the video.
-Vehicle Detection,license plate detection and logo detection are done using YOLOv4 and color detection is done using pixel method.
-Another important feature of VSID is speed detection which is performed using Haarcascade Classifier.
-All these features of VSID are provided to the user using a Web Application which is created using Flask (Screenshots included below).
+From a video, VISD extracts vehicle details such the colour, manufacturer, and licence plate number, and then gives this information in the form of a CSV file.
+Vehicle speed detection is another function of VISD that may be applied to video.
+When video frames are taken from a video, VISD analyses them to identify vehicles, licence plates, logos, and colours.
+YOLOv4 is used for vehicle detection, licence plate detection, logo detection, and logo detection.
+Pixel technique is used for colour detection.
+Speed detection using the Haarcascade Classifier is a key component of VSID.
+Through a Web Application made with Flask, all of these VSID functionalities are made available to the user (Screenshots included below).

 ### How To Run?